 If you don’t want to track your brand keywords using a paid SEO tool, you can use your keywords in Google Keyword Planner to check any changes in search volume.
 Transfer the monthly searches and keep on monitoring monthly searches for these keywords.

 9- Google Search Console

 Since Google has limited the number of searches you can view that drive traffic to the website, you can still see about 15% of organic keywords that drive to your website in Google Search Console.
-You can take a look at a small percentage of impression and click data from Google searches.
+You can take a look at a small percentage of impressions and click data from Google searches.
 Further, you can reserve your click data every month in addition to comparing impressions.
 Make sure to consolidate all versions of your websites from WWW to HTTP to observe keyword data for your website.

 10- Website Traffic

 The progress of your website traffic also needs to be monitored.
 As traffic comes from various areas such as organic, direct, paid, social, etc., it gives you an indication that more people are aware of your brand and they tend to click content from you.
 More traffic doesn’t confirm any more leads rather it provides insights into how interested people are.

 You can look up to total coverage every quarter broken down by articles, mentions, bylines, and syndicated coverage.
 This helps in tracking the type of coverage that needs to be secured whether it’s a complete article or a byline.
 You may want to use Sprout Social to track coverage and social shares for each piece of coverage.

 Mentions refer to blogs that include the brand in a broader story.
 Tracking the number of mentions helps in tracking the consumer’s awareness.
 For instance, Polus Media keep a track of any change in mentions, comes up with data reports and carries out mutual activities with our technical companies.